 The transfer agent and registrar for our common stock is Computershare Trust Company, N.A.
 The transfer agent's address is 250 Royall Street, Canton, Massachusetts 02021.

 Listing

-Our common stock has been approved for listing on the NASDAQ Global Market under the trading symbol "EVBG."
+We have applied for listing of our common stock on the NASDAQ Global Market under the trading symbol "EVBG."

 SHARES ELIGIBLE FOR FUTURE SALE